-Ireland is a system that has recently gone for a decentralisation of the management and implementation of training towards bodies of a municipal nature.
-This decentralisation is occurring in a satisfactory way and is producing good results.

-The managing bodies of the training are called Education Training Boards (ETB) made up of agents chosen by councils, workers' representatives, groups and companies.

-There are many entry pathways to Dual VET, from levels of basic secondary, the second chance programmes (Post-Leaving Certificates) and over 18s who accredit 3 years' experience in the sector where they want to train.

-The salary of the apprentices increases each year that the apprentice continues in the training the company.
+- Ireland is a system that has recently gone for a decentralisation of the management and implementation of training towards bodies of a municipal nature.
+This decentralisation is occurring in a satisfactory way and is producing good results. - The managing bodies of the training are called Education Training Boards (ETB) made up of agents chosen by councils, workers' representatives, groups and companies. - There are many entry pathways to Dual VET, from levels of basic secondary, the second chance programmes (Post-Leaving Certificates) and over 18s who accredit 3 years' experience in the sector where they want to train. - The salary of the apprentices increases each year that the apprentice continues in the training the company.

+- Dual VET takes place in "stages" in specific lengths of time in the company and centre. - In the final stages in the centres the apprentice must pay an average quota of €1,500. - There is a concern in the system of not generating more offer than demand for apprentices, so one of the requisites for an apprentice to embark on a dual route is that they have a previously-signed contract with the company in which they want to train. - There is a specific body (SOLAS) that accredits the companies to be able to take on apprentices in dual format. - This system has several professional associations to revise and update the curriculums, especially in sectors where an obvious imbalance is detected between the training contents and the reality of industry.
-BURKE, N.; CONDON, N, HOGAN, A. (2016).
-Vocational education and training in Europe - Ireland.
-Cedefop ReferNet VET in Europe reports; 2016

-CITY OF DUBLIN EDUCATION AND TRAINING BOARD (2015) Education, Training and Youth services Strategy 2015-2020.

-DEPARTMENT OF EDUCATION AND SKILLS (2013) Review of Apprenticeship Training in Ireland

-- \bullet HOUSES OF THE OIREACHTAS (2013): "Education and Training Boards Act 2013" - SMITH, ERICA, GONON, PHILIPP, FOLEY, ANNETTE.
+- BURKE, N.; CONDON, N, HOGAN, A. (2016).
+Vocational education and training in Europe Ireland.
+Cedefop ReferNet VET in Europe reports; 2016 - CITY OF DUBLIN EDUCATION AND TRAINING BOARD (2015) Education, Training and Youth services Strategy 2015-2020. - DEPARTMENT OF EDUCATION AND SKILLS (2013) Review of Apprenticeship Training in Ireland - HOUSES OF THE OIREACHTAS (2013): "Education and Training Boards Act 2013" - SMITH, ERICA, GONON, PHILIPP, FOLEY, ANNETTE.
 (2015).
 Architectures for Apprenticeship: Achieving Economic and Social Goals.